Jon889/personal-setup/README.md

 # Personal setup

-Things I have configured on my Mac that make it easier to do things.
+Things I have configured on my Mac that make it easier to do things:

+Set the display to maximum resolution

+Switch to bash.

+Disable all the useless services (like convert to Chinese, open man page)

 Show services directly in context menu instead of Services submenu:

     defaults write -g NSServicesMinimumItemCountForContextSubmenu -int 999

+Disable the floating screenshot thumbnail (Cmd+Shift+5 > Options), put `~/Pictures/Screenshots` as a stack+fan in the dock, sorted by Date Added.

-Put screenshots in a directory, not the Desktop
+Put screenshots in a directory, not the Desktop (or in Cmd+Shift+5 > Options)

     defaults write com.apple.screencapture location ~/Pictures/Screenshots

+Create ~/Stack folder and put it as a stack+fan in the dock sorted by Date Added (used for moving files between apps, eg for uploading, or just keeping track of files that relevant roughly now)

+Add the following folders to the Finder sidebar: ~, DerivedData, Screenshots, Stack.

 Show xcode build times

     defaults write com.apple.dt.Xcode ShowBuildOperationDuration -bool YES

-Show why build commands were run (helps debug long build times)

-    defaults write com.apple.dt.Xcode ExplainWhyBuildCommandsAreRun -bool YES
+Set TextEdit to create plain text files

 ## Services
 50% Alpha - makes an image 50% translucent, useful for pasting images on top of each other to compare them